 Mining licences are awarded on a ‘first come first served’ basis, while oil and gas licenses are awarded either on a discretionary basis or through competitive tender.
 Thus far all oil and gas licenses have been production-sharing contracts.

-Côte d’Ivoire’s 2013 EITI Report states that there is no legal definition of beneficial ownership in the country, nor does the government hold a register with this information.
-In an attempt to collect beneficial ownership information from the companies, the National EITI Council in Côte d’Ivoire applied the beneficial ownership definition used in the EU’s 4thAnti-Money Laundering Directive.
+Altough there is no definition of beneficial ownership in the country's constitution, nor does the government hold a register with this information, the National EITI Council in Côte d’Ivoire applied the beneficial ownership definition used in the EU’s 4thAnti-Money Laundering Directive.
 Although some companies declared their legal owners, no private companies disclosed their beneficial owners.
 The report recommends further outreach and awareness raising to companies.

 Côte d’Ivoire is a leading producer of mineral commodities such as gold and manganese.
 The country is also a significant producer of oil and gas.
 Ongoing development of oil and gas fields is taking place offshore.
 There is also significant artisanal and informal mining of diamonds and gold, in the country’s centre and West.